 - Be creative.
 Turn buildings designed for other purposes into housing, for instance; scatter affordable housing throughout a neighborhood; put elders and families with children on different sides of a multi-unit building, with some common space where they can interact; build next to or over a transportation hub.
-(These are all actual ideas that have been successfully put into practice, some of them in several places.)
 Don’t be limited by the conventional view of housing.

 - Plan for recruiting tenants or buyers.
 Whom do you want to recruit?
 What communication channels will you use to reach potential residents?
 What kind of screening, if any, will there be?
 What kinds of help with applications, loans, etc. will you give people who are interested?

 The kinds of incentives a community can offer are limited only by the law and the community’s and developer’s creativity: